 Andrei Lisnic developed New York, New York.
 It is a microframework for Ruby.
 In the words of Lisnic:

 “If Sinatra is very minimalist, then I’d say that NYNY is very, VERY minimalist.
 Sinatra’s source code has 2000 lines.
 In contrast, NYNY has only 300.
 At the same time, there’s not a lot of stuff that NYNY lacks and Sinatra provides.
 NYNY is also 25% faster and has a more powerful router (it uses Rails’ router), but lacks a lot of convenience helpers that Sinatra has.”

-Other than utilizing the famous model-view-controller (MVC) design, Rails depends on some notable programming advancement rules and methods of reasoning.
+Other than utilizing the famous model-view-controller (MVC) design, Ruby on Rails depends on some notable programming advancement rules and methods of reasoning.
 Presumably the most important of these is “convention over configuration.”

 That implies that, in contrast to numerous well-known systems, Rails doesn’t by and large require the client to make a lot of mappings and setups.
 Rather, the structure itself makes numerous presumptions dependent on some straightforward conventions.

 The Rails system empowers engineers to get a database-backed site going in way less time than it would’ve been conceivable by utilizing anything else.
 You can use any of Ruby on Rails Hosting Providers for this purpose.

 Because of its convention-based methodology, the Rails system spares designers from composing a ton of standard code, giving them space to zero in on the business part of the code.

 Nancy is a web improvement microframework that took motivation from different systems, for example, Cuba and Sinatra.
 Sinatra’s impact on Nancy goes right to the naming of the structure: Nancy is Frank Sinatra’s daughter.